lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-iv.md

 * Override ErrorNode method and return null.
 * Set TreeAdaptor property of your generated parser class to a new instance of the derived class.

-Sadly I don’t have any sample code for this newly added tip.
+Sadly I don't have any sample code for this newly added tip.

 In next post, I am going to discuss the tips on debugging.
 Stay tuned.